-“With great power comes great responsibilities” – you must have heard this Spiderman quote a thousand times already.
-Well, here’s a modified one for you – “With a great car comes great responsibilities”; and one of the first & foremost responsibilities is to know how to change or remove a tire/wheel.
+“With great power comes great responsibility” – you’ve probably heard this Spiderman quote a thousand times.
+Well, here’s a modified one for you – “With a great car comes great responsibility”; and one of the first & foremost responsibilities for car owners is knowing how to change or remove a tire/wheel.
 Although a car’s tire is specifically the rubber part that goes on the metal wheel, we’ll use the terms wheel/tire interchangeably in this article for simplicity.
 Incidentally, running a great tire on your vehicle will lessen your chance of incurring an unexpected flat in the first place.

-Suppose, you’re on a long drive & got stuck in some place in the middle of nowhere with a flat tire to deal with – you can’t possibly find a mechanic there & you may have to wait for hours before someone picks you up after contact or you get a lift.
+Imagine you’re on a long drive & get stuck in the middle of nowhere with a flat tire – you can’t access a mechanic & may have to wait hours before someone can pick you up or get you a lift.

-- Find a safe place to pull over or park your car, preferably far away from main roads.
-And while doing this don’t panic & try to brake or turn quickly because that may worse things up.
-Brake slowly & reduce speed gradually while turning to the side of a road or a safe place.
+- Find a safe place to pull over or park your car, preferably far away from the main roads.
+While doing this, don’t panic & try to brake or turn quickly because that may worsen things.
+Brake slowly & reduce your speed gradually while getting to the side of a road or a safe place.

 - Turn the hazard lights on as soon as possible.